Pigment Wetting Agents & Dispersants

 Stabilization

-The deagglomerated pigment particles must then be stabilized to prevent reagglomeration.
+Once dispersed, the deagglomerated pigment particles must be stabilized to prevent reagglomeration and keep particles separated.
 In this step, pigment dispersion additives are added that adsorb onto the pigment particles and keep them separated.
 Stabilizing pigments in suspension can be achieved by either electrostatic or steric means.
+Once made, pigment dispersions can be validated for quality over time by viscosity analysis and light scattering equipment to determine the presence of agglomerates.

 Electrostatic Dispersants